 Garage Door Opener Surge Protection Basics

-To better understand the comparison, getting a basic understanding of surge protectors is important.
+Getting a basic understanding of surge protectors is essential to better understand the comparison.

 Don’t worry.
 I’ll make this as painless as possible. :)

 The two most important things to look for when buying a surge protector are the joule rating and the clamping voltage.